kiplin-dev/emblem-generator/README.md

 There are already demo assets in 'assets/backgrounds' and 'assets/emblems' folders.
 To add some assets, just add some SVG files in these folders.

 The files have some requirements so that the Asset Generator works properly:
-- The name of the file will be it ID (without the extension), so choose simple names without special characters
+- The name of the file will be its ID (without the extension), so choose simple names without special characters
 - SVG file should be 256x256
 - SVG file should be as simple as possible: avoid transformations like 'scale' or 'translate' because only the path will be used
 - For backgrounds, `path` tags must be nested just below the `svg` tag.
 See the SVG files in `assets/backgrounds` folder for example